Permanent Residence UK 2026 : Requirements & How to Get It

 Section C: What does permanent residence allow you to do and can it be lost?

 Gaining permanent residence in the UK is a significant milestone, but it is not unconditional.
 Whether someone holds Indefinite Leave to Remain or EU settled status, there are clear rights that come with permanent status and equally important limits that individuals need to understand.
-Misunderstanding these limits is one of the most common causes of unexpected status loss.
+Most status losses do not arise from refusal at the point of grant, but from decisions made later about travel, residence and compliance.

 1. What rights come with permanent residence in the UK?